Mathematical programs with complementarity constraints and application to hyperparameter tuning: Numerical experiments

-Note that the complementarity constraint functions of \MODEL{} are all linear.
-Also, observe that for all indices $k=1,\dots,K, i=1,\dots,n^k$, the equality constraint \eqref{eq:theta} could be rearranged and used to substitute out either $\mlower{_i^k}$ or $\mupper{_i^k}$ from the complementary constraints as is done by Coniglio et al. \cite{Coniglio2022}.
-This would reduce the number of variables and constraints by $(K-1)n$.
-However, this would introduce a nonlinear term in the complementary constraints.
-In line with the advice of Fletcher and Leyffer \cite{fletcher2002numerical,Leyffer2006complementarity}, we find that keeping the complementary constraint linear is more beneficial than reducing the number of variables via substitution.
+Next we note that the complementarity constraint functions of \MODEL{} are all linear.
+Also, observe that for all indices $k=1,\dots,K, i=1,\dots,n^k$, the equality constraint~\eqref{eq:theta} could be rearranged and used to substitute out either $\mlower{_i^k}$ or $\mupper{_i^k}$ from the complementarity constraints as is done by Coniglio et al.~\cite{Coniglio2022}.
+This would reduce the number of variables and constraints by $(K-1)n$ but introduce a nonlinear term in the complementarity constraints.
+In line with the advice of Fletcher and Leyffer~\cite{fletcher2002numerical,Leyffer2006complementarity}, we find that keeping the complementarity constraint linear is more beneficial than reducing the number of variables via substitution.

-Next, observe that the bilevel optimisation approach for hyperparameter optimisation, studied in this paper, sometimes overfits to the validation data.
-To monitor this, on top of the training and validation data that parameterises problem \MODEL{}, we require further data that is entirely unseen by the model; this will be called \emph{test} data.
-For each of the synthetic datasets, this is generated according to the same distribution.
-For each of the real-world datasets, the test data is formed by putting aside 10\% of examples and parametrising with the remaining 90\%; refer back to Figure~\ref{fig:k_fold_cross_val}.
-The overfitting can then be observed when the classifiers, represented by the solutions of problem \MODEL{}, achieve higher validation accuracy than test accuracy.
+Finally we remark that the MPCC optimisation approach for hyperparameter optimisation, studied in this paper, sometimes overfits to the validation data.
+To monitor this, on top of the training and validation data that parameterises problem~\MODEL{}, we require further data that is entirely unseen by the model; this will be called~\emph{test} data and is formed by putting aside 10\% of examples and parametrising with the remaining 90\%; refer back to Figure~\ref{fig:k_fold_cross_val}.
+The overfitting can then be observed when the classifiers, represented by the solutions of problem~\MODEL{}, achieve higher validation accuracy than test accuracy.
 Evidence of this is presented in our later experiments, in particular, see the Ionosphere and Moons datasets in Table~\ref{table:experiment_results}.